Home Compare EDPR.LS vs VNOM

 Growth

-On growth, Viper Energy, Inc. ranks near the top of the group; EDP Renewables, S.A. sits in the weaker half.
+The same broad pattern appears on growth: Viper Energy, Inc. ranks near the top of the group, while EDP Renewables, S.A. stays in the weaker half.

 EDPR.LS